Skip to main content

 The NC State CVM chapter of Veterinary Students as One In Culture and Ethnicity is a student-run organization that addresses a need for sociocultural awareness that is not part of the current core veterinary curriculum.
 We are an organized and unified student voice contributing to enhancing the diversity of the profession and the cultural competence of veterinary students.

-Cultural Awareness Modules
+Cultural Awareness Programming

 Community Outreach